csrdltte/mcp-image-n/README.md

 # mcp-image-n

-An MCP (Model Context Protocol) server for image conversion using ImageMagick
+An MCP (Model Context Protocol) server for image operations using ImageMagick

 ### Inspired on